Causes and Consequences of Representational Similarity in Machine Learning Models: Methodology

 \subsection{Experimental setup}

-We run our task and dataset splitting experiments on a variety of settings.
-This section describes the basic model setup and how we evaluate representational similarity, then gives details about how we implement the different splitting approaches.
+We run our task and dataset splitting experiments on a variety of settings, ranging from image classifiers to large language models to diffusion models.

-\para{Model training.} Table~\ref{tab:models_datasets} provides an overview of the models used in our experiments.
-To understand how our different overlap approaches affect representational similarity across modalities, we train image classifiers, variational autoencoders (VAEs), and small language models.
-We trained all models using similar hardware setup (Single NVIDIA RTX 6000 Ada Generation GPU).
-For the ResNet-18 models we leverage the FFCV library for accelerated data loading.
-All ResNet models used cross entropy loss with label smoothing at 0.1.
-The VAE leveraged a singular encoder and decoder with composite generative loss.
-The language models are a GPT-Style transformer~\cite{nanogpt} with optimizations such as mixed precision, gradient accumulation \& clipping, and early stopping, with task overlap and/or data overlap varied across runs.
-In the Appendix, Table \ref{tab:hyperparams} gives full hyperparameter details, while Table~\ref{tab:model_accuracy} lists baseline model performance.
+\para{Model training.} To understand how our different overlap approaches affect representational similarity across modalities, we finetune image classifiers and LLMs, and train small language models and diffusion models from scratch.
+Table~\ref{tab:models_datasets} summarizes models and training datasets used in our experiments.
+All ResNet/ViT~\citep{he2015deepresiduallearningimage,vit-seminal} models used cross entropy loss with label smoothing at 0.1.
+The small language models are a GPT-Style transformer~\citep{nanogpt} with optimizations such as mixed precision, gradient accumulation \& clipping, and early stopping, with task overlap and/or data overlap varied across runs.
+The diffusion UNet~\citep{diffusers-package} is trained using the score matching loss.
+We LoRA finetuned~\citep{lora-seminal} Llama-3.2-Instruct~\citep{touvron2023llama} models on 16 million tokens.
+Refer to \S\ref{sec:model_hparam} for more details.
+Table~\ref{tab:model_accuracy} and Figure~\ref{fig:diffusion_ex_images} list baseline model performance.